luca-bassoricci/gitlab/doc/user/project/working_with_projects.md

 Your project's visibility is set to **Private** by default.
 To change project visibility, adjust your [project's settings](../../public_access/public_access.md#change-project-visibility).

-## Import a project

-If enabled on your GitLab instance, you can [migrate a project](../../user/project/import/index.md) to your GitLab instance.
-Contact your GitLab administrator if this is not enabled.

-## Connect an external repository to GitLab CI/CD **(PREMIUM)**

-Instead of moving your entire project to GitLab, you can [connect your external repository](../../ci/ci_cd_for_external_repos/index.md) to get the benefits of GitLab CI/CD.

-## Fork a project

-A fork is a copy of an original repository that you put in another namespace.
-You can [fork a project](repository/forking_workflow.md#creating-a-fork) to experiment and apply changes, without affecting the original project.

 ## Star a project

 You can add a star to projects you use frequently to make them easier to find.